Barron Valley Hotel: History

-Thomas Peake's original Barron Valley Hotel - a shack beside the track to Herberton - was built in the 1890s.
+Thomas Peake's original Barron Valley Hotel – a shack beside the track to Herberton – was built in the 1890s.
 It was soon replaced by a single-storeyed hotel, which was also a Cobb & Co. way station and general store.
-In 1907-1908 it was rebuilt as a two-storeyed timber hotel, which became a feature of early life in Atherton and was a meeting place for all manner of occasions.
-Mr McCraw was the first licensee of this third hotel on the site and it became known as McCraw's Barron Valley Hotel.
+In 1907–1908 it was rebuilt as a two-storeyed timber hotel, which became a feature of early life in Atherton and was a meeting place for all manner of occasions.
+Mr William McCraw (born in Langton, Scotland 30 Mar 1865, died in Auckland, New Zealand 26 Sep 1951) was the first licensee of this third hotel on the site and it became known as McCraw's Barron Valley Hotel.

 Sconder (Alexander) Nasser, a Lebanese migrant whose family had emigrated from Kousba to Clermont in Queensland in the late nineteenth century, took over the ownership of the hotel in 1930.
 A number of Lebanese (Syrian) migrants settled in North Queensland pre-1900 and in the early twentieth century, particularly in coastal regions such as Innisfail and in the North West such as Charters Towers.
 Most worked as traders or shopkeepers but did not settle in dense communities.
 The Nasser family arranged a marriage between Sconder and Amelia Moses, from a Lebanese family based in Atherton, in 1912.
 Initially Sconder and Amelia returned to work in Clermont, but moved north after the disastrous 1916 Clermont floods.
 Initially they both worked at the Moses-owned Exchange Hotel (destroyed 1933 and rebuilt as the Grand Hotel) in Atherton.
 Prior to purchasing the Barron Valley Hotel, Nasser ran the town's first taxi service, operated a barber shop and built the first motor car garage in Atherton.